 June 29-August 1, 2020

-Join academically motivated students entering grades 7 through 12 from around the world who are excited about learning and want to have fun doing it.
+Join academically motivated students entering grades 7 through 11 from around the world who enjoy about learning and have fun doing it.

 Best Self Curriculum